hasura/data-hub/remote-schemas/stateset/README.md

 Stateset projects come with a GraphQL API by default.
 After creating the Stateset project, you need to deploy the GraphQL API manually.

-You can deploy the API only by using signing up on stateset.io/signup.
+You can deploy the API only by signing up on stateset.io/signup.

 Upon SignUp at https://stateset.io/signup you will receive an email with your Stateset backend URL and Stateset Admin Secret.